 b.
 The district may dispense with pre-employment controlled substances testing in cases where the applicant has undergone drug testing for another employer or prospective employer within the last thirty (30) days, subject to strict compliance with FMCSA regulations on such exceptions.

 c.
 The district must obtain and review information on prior FMCSA-mandated alcohol and controlled substances testing from any employer for which the driver performed safety-sensitive functions in the previous two (2) years.
-Information concerning verified positive controlled substance tests, alcohol tests with results of 0.04 or higher, and refusals to test must be obtained and reviewed no later than fourteen (14) days after the first time a driver performs safety-sensitive functions.
+Information concerning verified positive controlled substance tests, alcohol tests with positive results, and refusals to test must be obtained and reviewed no later than fourteen (14) days after the first time a driver performs safety-sensitive functions.
 Prospective drivers are required, as a condition of employment, to provide the district with a release for such information.

 b.
 Drivers will be randomly selected so that each driver will have an equal chance of being tested each time selections are made.
 Random tests shall be unannounced and spread reasonably throughout the calendar year.

 c.
 Drivers selected for random testing must proceed immediately to the testing site upon notification of being selected.
-If the driver is performing a safety-sensitive function, he or she must cease performing the function and proceed to testing as soon as possible.
+If the driver is performing a safety-sensitive function, they must cease performing the function and proceed to testing as soon as possible.

 d.
 Drivers will be randomly tested for alcohol only while they are performing safety-sensitive functions, immediately prior to performing safety-sensitive functions or immediately after performing safety-sensitive functions.